aws-samples/amazon-sagemaker-h2o-blog/h2o-gbm-algorithm-resource/README.md

 A Sagemaker Algorithm Resource is created to support the [Bring Your Algorithm](https://docs.aws.amazon.com/sagemaker/latest/dg/your-algorithms.html) and/or [Bring Your Own Model](https://docs.aws.amazon.com/sagemaker/latest/dg/your-algorithms.html) approaches for Amazon Sagemaker Model Training and Deployment process.

-You can use this block as a standalone [Sagemaker Algorithm Resource](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-mkt-create-algo.html) or an input for other AWS blocks such as [Sagemaker Model Tuner with Endpoint Deployment](https://github.com/aws-samples/amazon-sagemaker-h2o-blog/tree/master/sagemaker-model-tuner-with-endpoint-deployment) or [Sagemaker Model Tuner](https://github.com/aws-samples/amazon-sagemaker-h2o-blog/tree/master/sagemaker-model-tuner).
+You can use this block as a standalone [Sagemaker Algorithm Resource](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-mkt-create-algo.html) or an input for other projects such as [Sagemaker Model Tuner with Endpoint Deployment](https://github.com/aws-samples/amazon-sagemaker-h2o-blog/tree/master/sagemaker-model-tuner-with-endpoint-deployment) or [Sagemaker Model Tuner](https://github.com/aws-samples/amazon-sagemaker-h2o-blog/tree/master/sagemaker-model-tuner).

 ### Deployment Options